compmonks/HI-pfs/README.md

 python3 ~/token-server/generate_token.py ~/ipfs-admin/uploads/<LOCALFOLDER>
 ```
 - you will then receive the token, the name of zipped folder and the download link by email
-- Once the zip downloaded, the access token will be revoked and a new one will be genrated and sent again by email.
+- Once the zip downloaded, the access token will be revoked and a new one will be generated and sent again by email.

 ⸻